A Foodie’s Guide to Different Types of Noodles

 Similar to pasta, ensure that you don’t overcook noodles.
 Depending on the type and thickness of the noodles, it just takes 3-5 minutes to cook noodles.
 Dried noodles, however, may take a little longer to cook.
-If you are preparing partially cooked noodles such as chow mein, all you need to do is re-heat the noodles.
+If you are preparing partially cooked noodles such as chowmein, all you need to do is re-heat the noodles.
 Rice noodles take the least amount of time to cook.

-Different Types of Noodles
+Top 11 Different Types of Noodles

 A common type of noodles used in Asian cuisines, egg noodles or E-fu noodles is made with eggs, wheat, and water.
-Available in a variety of shapes- thick, thin, fresh, dried, flat, or round, egg noodles are perfect for use in a wide variety of dishes such as soups, salads, and main course.
+Available in a variety of shapes- thick, thin, fresh, dried, flat, or round, egg noodles are perfect for use in a wide variety of dishes such as soups, salads, and main courses.
 Egg noodles don’t take much time to cook and all you need to do is boil the noodles before cooking.

 The straight and brown-colored Japanese noodles are mostly made from buckwheat and are full of protein and fibre.
 These noodles are traditionally eaten during New Year to symbolize longevity.
 These noodles are either stir-fried or cooked in a soup.
-The noodles have a nutty flavour and taste delicious when used in soups, cold broth or can also be used with a dipping sauce.
+The noodles have a nutty flavour and taste delicious when used in soups, and cold broth, or can also be used with a dipping sauce.

-Made of wheat flour, salt and water, the long and curly noodles are made from wheat and egg.
+Made of wheat flour, salt, and water, the long and curly noodles are made from wheat and egg.
 The noodles are dried in the form of a brick.
 Ensure that you keep the ramen noodles refrigerated until you cook them.
 The ease of preparing ramen noodles within minutes by just boiling makes it an ideal on-the-go meal.
 These noodles can either be relished in soups or eaten raw with salads.

-Rice Stick Noodles
+4. Rice Stick Noodles

 The dried rice noodles are one of the main ingredients for cooking pad Thai.
 Though these noodles are thin, rice stick noodles come in a variety of widths.
 The rice stick noodles become elastic and strong after cooking, which makes them ideal for stir fry.
 The noodles need to be soaked in boiling water for 25-30 minutes until they get soft before cooking.

 The fat and white Japanese udon noodles are made of wheat flour.
 Available in a variety of shapes and thicknesses, the noodles are cooked in boiling water before cooking.
-You can use instant, dried, pre-cooked or shrink-wrapped options depending on your preference.
+You can use instant, dried, pre-cooked, or shrink-wrapped options depending on your preference.
 Freshly prepared udon noodles, however, taste better and are mostly used in soups.

 Noodles are sweet in taste?
 Yes, you read that right.
 Well, that may sound a little weird to you, but this is a fact.
-Tokoroten noodles are usually served cold, and that too as a Japanese sweet dish.
+Tokoroten noodles are usually served cold, and that too is a Japanese sweet dish.
 These noodles are made mostly of boiled tengusa seaweed water.

-Ho Fun Noodles
+11. Ho Fun Noodles

 Ho Fun Noodles are served hot.
 One can either boil them or fry them as per their taste buds.
 Ho Fun Noodles vary in width, you can enjoy wider flat noodles as well as thinner noodles too, at the same time.
 Sounds fun, right?
 It is fun.
 Ho Fun Noodles are best prepared with soy sauce.
 But there is always an option for you to add your own favorite seasoning and spices as per your taste buds.
 Ho Fun Noodles is a good option for a proper wholesome meal.